 MENTAL HEALTH SERVICES

 We have qualified and experienced professionals to help people struggling with mental health challenges.
 COUNSELING/OUTPATIENT THERAPY SERVICES are available to individuals, children/adolescents, parent/child, couples/marital, family, and groups to alleviate mental health related symptoms and enhance the overall quality of life.
-PSYCHIATRIC TESTING AND TREATMENT SERVICES for adults, adolescents, and children are provided by board certified psychiatrists and nurse practitioners.
+PSYCHIATRIC TREATMENT SERVICES for adults, adolescents, and children are provided by board certified psychiatrists and nurse practitioners.
 COMMUNITY PSYCHIATRIC SUPPORTIVE TREATMENT (CPST) providers are available to increase the skills, resources, and support for those who are experiencing mental health symptoms that are significantly impairing their ability to function in the community.
 THE CO-OCCURRING DISORDERS PROGRAM provides services for adults and adolescents with both mental health and substance use disorders.

 SUPPORTED EMPLOYMENT is an evidence-based practice which is designed to decrease unemployment, dependence upon public systems of care, mental health symptoms, and community stigma with the goal of assisting clients in obtaining competitive employment.
 The Employment Specialist seeks to place individuals in permanent positions to provide greater economic and mental health stability.
 The Ohio Supported Employment Coordinating Center of Excellence of Case Western Reserve University [CCOE] provides technical assistance to our Supported Employment services which focuses on those adults with severe mental illness.
 The program serves clients receiving clinical services at our Alliance, Canton, and Massillon sites.